 You’ll be hard-pressed to find a more family-friendly region to visit than the South Pacific.
 There’s also an array of water activities just waiting to be experienced.
 It helps that the family unit is extremely important throughout the island cultures.
 And children are especially cherished.
 Your young ones can expect lots of cheek pinching attention!

 Credit cards and local cash currencies are accepted in most urban areas and ATMs are common and easy to find.
 Outside of cities and on the islands, cash is the preferred monetary method.

 Do I Tip?

-Rules regarding tipping varies throughout the South Pacific region.
+Guidelines regarding tipping varies throughout the South Pacific region.
 Generally speaking, tipping is not expected.
 Tips are more accepted within the Polynesian countries.
 However, Tipping is considered a gift in the Melanesian countries.
 Gifts place an obligation on the receiver to reciprocate in some way.
-So, leaving a tip could cause some unintended embarrassment.

 Ready to discuss traveling to the South Pacific with one of our Travel Consultants?